DrewBarnhart/python-challenge/README.md

 # python-challenge
-Within this challenege I created a Python script to analyze the financial records of a company from financial dataset called budget_data.csv.
+Within this challenege I created a Python script to analyze the financial records of a company from a financial dataset called budget_data.csv.

-the Python script PyBank  analyzes the records to calculate each of the following values:
+the Python script "PyBank"  analyzes the records to calculate each of the following values:

 - The total number of months included in the dataset
 - The net total amount of "Profit/Losses" over the entire period